ezhang7423/social-environment-design/README.md

-# research_project
+# sed

 ## Installation

-Find and replace `research_project` with the name of your module.
-Rename the folder `research_project` as well.
+Find and replace `sed` with the name of your module.
+Rename the folder `sed` as well.
 Do not use any dashes.
 Then delete this line.

 ```
 make install